plochoidysis-ojwege/Industrial-Panel-Design/Documentation/Glossary_of_Terms.md

 - **PFC (Power Factor Correction):**
   Techniques or equipment used to adjust the power factor of electrical systems, ensuring efficient energy usage by reducing the phase difference between voltage and current.
+- **RMS Voltage:** The effective value of an AC voltage, equivalent to the DC voltage that would produce the same power.
+- **Power Factor (cos φ):** The ratio of real power (kW) to apparent power (kVA), indicating the efficiency of power usage.